Gavin Thredgold

 Gavin Thredgold (born 6 October 1961) is an Australian former rowing coxswain and coach.
 He was an Australian national champion, an Olympian and a medalist at Olympic and world championships.

 State and club rowing

 Thredgold was educated at Pulteney Grammar School where he took up rowing.
-His senior club rowing was from the Adelaide Rowing Club.
+His senior club rowing was from the Port Adelaide Rowing Club.

 He was first selected for South Australia in the 1979 youth eight which contested the Noel Wilkinson trophy at the Interstate Regatta within the Australian Rowing Championships.
 In 1980 he again steered the South Australian youth eight.
 In 1982 he was selected to cox the South Australian senior men's eight who raced and won the 1982 King's Cup at the Interstate Regatta.
 He was in the stern of another successful South Australian King's Cup eight in 1983 and then to a second place in 1984.
 Then in 1985 and 1986 he was the coach of the South Australian King's Cup eights.